 - Domain Registrar and Web Host – Bloggers who are using free blogging platforms should seriously consider investing in their own domain and web hosting.
 Owning a self-hosted blog gives you more control over your content.
 I use HostGator for both of my self-hosted WordPress blogs and I'm very pleased with their service.

 - Premium Themes – I highly recommend Appendipity Themes.
 They are designed specifically for podcasters but you don’t have to have a podcast to use them.
 I use Appendipity on Basic Blog Tips without a podcast.
 Customer service is a top priority for Joey Kissimmee and the team and that’s a huge plus.
-Btw – be sure to check out the interview I did with Joey Kissimmee over on Blab.
+Btw – be sure to check out the interview I did with Joey Kissimmee in 2015.
 He gave some fantastic advice for budding entrepreneurs.

 - Premium Plugins – If you have the right theme like the one I use Appendipity, you can reduce your plugin budget drastically.
 But in some cases, you will still want to go for extra customizations – just don’t go overboard.